Team Meeting Agenda Template

 Do the minutes.
 Define the amount of time you’ll be spending on different parts of the meeting.

-Identify who’s leading the meeting.
-Add their name or names into the template.
+Strategic alignment.
+Identify who’s leading the meeting, add their name or names into the template.
+Set clear goals and agreements and add any relevant documentation to the meeting.

-Document talking points and assign discussion topics to attendees.
+Use the agenda to document talking points and assign discussion topics to attendees and their time slots.